Our Camp

 VILLAGE VISIT

 Migrating with the rains, nomads strip their lives down to minimal possessions.
 Visits to seasonal settlements are based on long term friendships with certain families.
-Respect and authenticity are paramount, offering a chance to listen, learn and connect.
+Respect and authenticity are paramount, offering a chance to listen, learn & connect.

 SAVE THE ELEPHANTS